Brian-Pho/Textbook-Notes/_posts/books/2018-08-12-predictably-irrational.md

 - We can repair trust by being transparent.
 - Trust, once eroded, is very hard to restore.

-## The Context of Our Character, Part I
+## Chapter 13: The Context of Our Character, Part I

 *Why We Are Dishonest, and What We Can Do about It*